WHO?

 Sharr A., ‘Our Very Own Theory: Acts of Classification in Anthropologies of Place', Expertise: Conoisseurs, Consulants and Con Men, Harvard Design School, September 2002

-Sharr A., ‘The Professor's House: Martin Heidegger's House at Freiburg-im-Breisgau', Constructing Place, University of Newcastle, March 2002
+Sharr A., 'The Professor's House: Martin Heidegger's House at Freiburg-im-Breisgau' in Menin S. (ed.), Constructing Place (London: Routledge, 2003)

 Sharr A. with Unwin S., ‘Heidegger's Hut', arq, 5:1 (2001), 53-61